kframework/c-semantics/cil-semantics/README.md

 6. To test the semantics against `gcc`:
 ```
 $ cd tests
-$ ./runtests -p torture
+$ ./runtests -p gcc-torture
 ```
-Where `torture` is a directory full of source files.
+Where `gcc-torture` is a directory full of source files.

 ### Things that I know of that aren't currently supported: